Immigration Appeals & Litigation

 The Sixth Circuit Court of Appeals agreed with Attorney Eichorn and granted his petition for review in Thiam v.
 Holder.

-The immigration law firm of Philip Eichorn Co., LPA, routinely litigates appeals of many different immigration issues including but not limited to orders of deportation, orders of deportation in absentia, dismissals of appeals from the Board of Immigration Appeals (BIA), USCIS issued Requests for Evidence (RFE) and Notices of Intent to Deny (NOID).
+The immigration law firm of Philip Eichorn Co., LPA, routinely litigates appeals of many different immigration issues including but not limited to orders of deportation, orders of deportation in absentia, orders of removal, dismissals of appeals from the Board of Immigration Appeals (BIA), USCIS issued Requests for Evidence (RFE) and Notices of Intent to Deny (NOID).
 We enjoy working to right the injustices that have occured before the immigration courts, USCIS and Customs and Border Protection (CBP).

 Removal and Deportation Appeals, Motions to Reconsider and Reopen

-So the Immigration Judge issued an order deporting you and you need to know what to do next.
+If the Immigration Judge issued an order deporting you and you need to know what to do next.
 There are three possible avenues to proceed.
 First, is to appeal the judge's decision to the Board of Immigration Appeals (BIA).
 This must be done within thirty (30) days of the day the judge issued the order.
 Appeals only argue that the judge got the law wrong or made an improper legal decision.
 They don't change the facts.
 If the BIA agrees with your appeal, the case goes back to the immigration judge for more court hearings.
 If the BIA does not agree with your appeal and dismisses it, then you have the right to file a Petition for Review in the appropriate federal circuit court of appeals for where you live.
 You must also file for a stay of removal (stopping the government from physically removing the person) as once the BIA dismisses an appeal, the order of removal is final and executable.

 The second possible avenue after a immigration judge orders deportation or removal is to file a Motion to Reconsider requesting the immigration judge rethink or reanalyze their legal decision based on the just the facts submitted at the hearing.
 No new facts or evidence can be given to the judge.
 Motions to Reconsider must be filed with the immigration court within thirty (30) days of the date of the deportation order.